VegOut

 Not because they have infinite resources.
 But because they've built an identity so thoroughly around being needed that stopping feels existentially threatening.
 To stop performing is to stop existing, at least in the way they understand existence.

 Research on Conservation of Resources and resilience makes an important distinction: people who have more resources are better positioned for resource gains, while people with fewer resources are more likely to keep losing them.
 Loss spirals are self-reinforcing.
-Once you're depleted, you have less capacity to recover, which leads to more depletion, which leads to less capacity.
+Once someone is depleted, they have less capacity to recover, which leads to more depletion, which leads to less capacity.

 The person who never stops performing is caught in exactly this spiral.
 They're too depleted to recognize the depletion.
 They've spent so long operating at a deficit that the deficit feels normal.
 They've confused exhaustion with dedication, self-erasure with selflessness, and chronic resource loss with who they are.